I have a confession to make.

 There are also materials grouped according to theme, such as study guides and videos (with accompanying transcriptions) for dictations.

-FluentU grabs real-world videos from all around the web—including news stories, socially relevant commentary and the sort of viral videos that sometimes themselves become news—and turns them into personalized language lessons.
+FluentU grabs real-world French videos from all around the web—including news stories, socially relevant commentary and the sort of viral videos that sometimes themselves become news—and turns them into personalized language lessons.

 This is an online platform and learning community that uses topical French audio content to provide French language instruction on the go.